El Nido Resort Pangulasian Island

 The Philippines consist of over 7000 islands, many of them inhabited by friendly hospitable people and indigenous tribes.
-For genuine historical interest visit the old Spanish colonial city of Vigan on Luzon Island.
+The archipelago is divided in three major island groups – Luzon, Visayas and Mindanao.

 Time Difference: GMT +8 hours

 Most of the Philippines have a tropical climate with high humidity.
 In the summer months, from March to May, the temperature can range from 25 to 32°C.